ShaharM7/JsonValidation/README.md

 "# JsonValidation"

 Starting points:
+* The json schema uses json draft with version: 2020-12 (Notice with $schema key)
 * String can be upper case and then we can ignore case sensitive tests
 * Family can be without kids - New parents :)
 * Person can't be without parents (Except Adam and Eve ;)